- Design industry shaping loyalty programs

 Customer loyalty programs are customer marketing strategies that focus on influencing the loyalty of existing customers.
 Such programs typically reward customers for specific, explicit behavior such as making a purchase or engaging with the brand consistently and positively.
-The rewards offered as part of loyalty programs are usually in the form of discounts on subsequent purchases, giveaways or complimentary products, or special privileges such as exclusive access to newly launched variants or limited-edition products.
+The rewards offered as part of loyalty programs usually include discounts on subsequent purchases, giveaways or complimentary products, or special privileges such as exclusive access to newly launched variants or limited-edition products.

-As consumer purchase journeys became increasingly complex and non-linear, brands are increasingly leveraging loyalty programs as a linchpin to orchestrate and create memorable brand experiences for every touchpoint.
+As consumer purchase journeys become increasingly complex and non-linear, brands are increasingly leveraging loyalty programs as a linchpin to orchestrate and create memorable brand experiences for every touchpoint.

 For instance, Tata Group, a global conglomerate with a diverse product portfolio spread across FMCG, Fashion Retail, Hospitality, Consumer Durables, Automotive, etc. is designing a super app-centered, lifecycle-based loyalty program to offer a connected and unified customer experience for every stage in the customer purchase journey.